kbasson/checkpoint-dash/README.md

 A 2D racing game created using the pygame library with Python.
 I created this game with the intention to practice and display my Python coding skills.

+NOTE: To run the game, you must download both the pygame and pygame_gui libraries!

 Rules of the game:

     You choose a level to play.
 Each level has it's own opponent.